 Use Your Assets as Equity

 If you’re not specifically looking for unsecured loans, you can also use your property or assets as equity.
 This could either be your home or your car.
-Lenders may be more willing to grant you a loan if there is some form of security blanket.
-So even if you’re unable to repay the loan for any reason, they can use the equity to recover the loan.
+So even if you’re unable to repay the loan for any reason, they can use the investment that you put up as collateral to recover the loan.
+You can find hard money lenders in your area who typically provide loans without looking at the credit score of an individual, and based on the collateral options instead.
+However, this process can come with its pros and cons.
+Pros can include a quick loan, flexible repayment schedule, and that it is accessible to people with a poor credit score.
 The disadvantage for you in this scenario is that you could end up losing your property or assets if you default on the loan.
 It’s best to use this as a last resort and only opt for it if you’re desperately in need of the money and you’re absolutely certain that you can repay the loan on time.

 These are some of the best options you have if you’re in need of a loan and you have bad credit.
 Of course, if none of these options work you can always ask a friend or a relative for the loan.
 If you consider this option, make sure you clearly document the transaction and treat it as a serious business.
 You should clearly document details such as the loan amount, interest rate, payment terms, etc. to avoid any type of complication.